lzim/mtl/sim_ui_administration.md

 1. **Community Function Administration:**  View lists of issues reported by users from the Report Bug and Community Button, and issue outgoing email messages and targeted ANDON Alerts.
 2. **More Information Page Adminstration:** Manage images and reference links in the Information Page.
 Add and edit Module Section information.
 3. **Tutor Administrative Dashboard:** Manage text descriptions, video and web links for tutor prompts for each module.
-4. **_MTL_ Quick Tip Loading Screen Administration:** Add icons and desriptive text for tips that appear when _MTL_ screen are loading.
+4. **_MTL_ Quick Tip Loading Screen Administration:** Add icons and descriptive text for tips that appear when _MTL_ screen are loading.
 5. **_MTL_ Demo Webpage Administration:** Manage the _MTL_ Demo website, such as adding course codes, managing Demo user lists, and managing page content such video and reference links, text descriptions and others.
-6. **TeamPSD Webpage Admininstration:** Manage the TeamPSD website, like updating a new team memberd, or changing page content.
+6. **TeamPSD Webpage Administration:** Manage the TeamPSD website, like adding a new team member, or changing page content.

    ![orient to the dashboard graphic](https://github.com/lzim/mtl/blob/feature-gh-pages_sim_ui_admin/images/orient_admin_dash.png)